Nadal beats Djokovic in straight sets at French open to win 20th Grand Slam

 Nadal limited his unforced errors to 14 across 183 points while Djokovic accumulated 52.

-Djokovic would come alive in the third set to get his initial break on his fifth opportunity, making it 3-all but it wasn’t enough for the 33-year-old Serbian to force a fourth set.
+Djokovic would come alive in the third set to get his initial break on his fifth opportunity, making it three-all, but it wasn’t enough for the 33-year-old Serbian to force a fourth set.

 The Associated Press contributed to this report.